i05nagai/memorandum/language/english_speaking.md

 * in lieu of
     * instead of
     * The company is allowing workes to recieve cash in lief of vacation time
+    * time-off-in-lieu
+        * time off in lieu
+            * TOIL
+        * time that an employee who has worked extra hours may take off from work
+        * Google offers time-off-in-lief or straitght cash compensation
 * spell
     * spell out
         * to explain something in a very clear way with details